jmct/jmct.cc/posts/opairdrop.md

 Every step of the way they were helping aircraft get to where they needed to go.
 When I got to the airspace near the relief effort it was busier than any airspace I have ever flown in.

-The organization I'm work with has a supply hub, near Charlotte, that had been spared the worst of the storm but was still near enough to the Appalachians to fly supplies in where they are needed.
+The organization I'm working with has a supply hub, near Charlotte, that had been spared the worst of the storm but was still near enough to the Appalachians to fly supplies in where they are needed.
 By this stage of the relief efforts things were fairly well-oiled.

 I land at the supply hub, they only asked three bits of information:

 * My tail number
 * the type of aircraft
-* How much cargo capacity (weight) I can take
+* How much cargo (weight) I can take

 Because the aircraft I fly is able to land in tighter spots, the dispatcher (person figuring out who should go where) asked whether I was comfortable going to an airport that was a bit trickier, and had therefore received fewer supply runs.
 My co-pilot and I spent some time looking up the airport; its runway lengths, its elevation, and determined that while tricky we were comfortable with the mission.